Urinary Incontinence in Men

 Call your doctor if:

-- Uncontrolled loss of urine is enough of a problem that you need to wear an absorbent pad.
+- Leaking urine is enough of a problem that you need to wear a pad to absorb it.

 - Incontinence interferes with your life in any way.

 If you have chronic urinary incontinence that begins slowly, you may be able to control the problem yourself.
-(See the Home Treatment section of this topic.)
-If home treatment does not control your problem, or if incontinence interferes with your lifestyle, ask your doctor to recommend a treatment.
+If home treatment doesn't control your problem, or if incontinence bothers you, ask your doctor about treatment.

 Exams and Tests